wacncontent/CustomizeTool/removeCommentOutput2/includes/mobile-services-aad-rbac-create-sales-group.md

 ### Create the users

-1. In the [Azure Management Portal](https://manage.windowsazure.cn) navigate to the directory that you previously configured for authentication when you completed the tutorial to add authentication to your app.
+1. In the [Azure classic portal](https://manage.windowsazure.cn) navigate to the directory that you previously configured for authentication when you completed the tutorial to add authentication to your app.
 2. Click **Users** at the top of the page.
 Then click the **Add User** button at the bottom.
 3. Complete the new user dialogs creating to create a user named **Bob**.
 Note the temporary password for the user.
 4. Create another user named **Dave**.
 Note the temporary password for the user.